chef/automate/components/automate-backend-deployment/migration/A2HA-to-AutomateHA/migration.md

-3) Create a aib file from any of chef-automate frontend node of A2HA.
+3) Create a abb file from any of chef-automate frontend node of A2HA.
 This will create a bundle of all necessary keys.
 Like pivotal.pem, secret key etc. Usually this will not be included in regular backup`(step 1)` so make sure you create a bundle for that.

     `sudo chef-automate bootstrap bundle create bootstrap.abb`